Want to be successful? Take responsibility for your own career development.

 Set goals and stick to them

 These days—when everything seems to be changing rapidly and staying stuck in rut at the very same time—goals are critical.
-Whether your personal career development plan includes networking with colleagues, learning a new language (Portuguese or Python), or project goals; set aside time to focus on achieving them..
-Not only will it help your career, but it will also be something to look forward to during the long COVID winter.
+Whether your personal career development plan includes networking with colleagues, learning a new language (Portuguese or Python), or project goals; set aside time to focus on achieving them.
+Not only will it help your career, but it will also be something to steady to guide you when life throws curveballs.

 Be deliberate about building relationships

 Building relationships across your organization is one of the most important ways to grow your career.
-In the old days (like January 2020), you might have built relationships by talking to people at the water cooler or in the hallway.
-But now, you need to be more planful.
-Set up regular check-ins with your close colleagues and ask people outside your normal team if they’d have time for an informational zoom meeting so you can learn more about their work.
-Don’t worry about being a pest, most people will be flattered that you’re interested in what they do.
+Prior to the rise of remote and hybrid work, you might have built relationships by talking to people at the water cooler or in the hallway.
+But now, you need to be more strategic.
+Set up regular check-ins with your close colleagues and ask people outside your team if they’d have time for an informational meeting so you can learn more about their work.
+Don’t worry about being a pest; most people will be flattered that you’re interested in what they do.

 Be a mentor yourself